 Points to consider : whilst ebay has a good selection of reasonably priced vintage cast iron fireplaces , most of them will require local pick up.
 And unless you are super lucky this might mean having to hire a man with a van, which will increase overall cost.
 Also, if it’s going to be used to burn an actual fire you need a professional fireplace installer who knows all the fire safety regulations.
 But for decorative purposes, reclaimed fireplaces can be easy and cheap way to add some period charm to your home!

 4th best vintage find: rustic metal bowl & other accessories

 This might not so useful but is the sort of little, important details that makes your home yours.
 Different and unique.
 I bought this rustic metal bowl a couple of years ago.
 The plan was to grow thyme or rosemary in it, but looks like Ebba has found a new napping spot.

 It was from Sunbury antique market, which is held in Kempton racecourse, Berkshire, every other Tuesday.
 I love going in there!
-I have to first drop my kids at school, so I never get there especially early, but later is better for bargains anyway.
+I have to first drop my children at school, so I never get there especially early, but later is better for bargains anyway.

 Points to consider for decorative items: Be picky and choose carefully.
 Have rather one bigger item than several smaller ones.